 As any online marketer and most businesses will tell you, getting good search engine rankings for your website are worth their weight in gold.
-There are hundreds of different things you can do, from adding more and better content, tweaking your titles, or changing your keywords regularly to keep Google’s interest and move up in the rankings.
+There are hundreds of different things you can do, from adding more and better content, tweaking your titles, or changing your keywords regularly to keep Google’s interest and move up in the rankings (for an in-depth analysis of Google’s ranking factors, check out this article).
 When you have a WordPress site, there are plenty of different people advising you to install various plug-ins and programs that will attract the attention of more customers and Google as well.
 Tags are one of the many important items that Google looks at in order to serve up your site to those that it thinks are interested in what you have to offer.
 Take a deeper dive on how Google tag manager works.
 Take a look at exactly what tags are, how Google uses them, how you can also use them to help the search engines, and why they are so important.

 What Are Tags Anyway?

 Google, and most other search engines, will often state that their goal is to provide their users with the most relevant results based on the keywords they enter into the search bar.
 They decide whether users are happy with what they’ve been given by measuring the amount of time people stay on a particular site that they are visiting and how fast they scroll down the page as well.